keithbuhler/keithbuhler.github.io/heraclitus.md

 ## XII ##

 I have inquired of myself.
-The limits of the soul you would not find out,
+The limits of the soul you would not find out
 though you should traverse every way.
 A man's character is his daemon.